CrowdStrike/travel-laptop/README.md

 To generate an initrd/initramfs/initcpio that initializes dm-verity and creates a `tmpfs` backed `overlayfs` around it, a hook for `mkinitcpio` is required.
 This hook is provided within [`etc-initcpio/`](etc-initcpio/), simply copy the directory contents to your `/etc/initcpio` directory and add the `overlay_verity` hook to your `/etc/mkinitcpio.conf` in the  `HOOKS` array after the `filesystems` hook.
 If you have a `fsck` hook, be sure to remove it as it will tamper with the root filesystem's on-disk header and cause verification failures.

+## TPM Remote Attestation ##

+When booting with a coreboot build in which measuring of platform components has been enabled, the different stages of the boot process up to and including the RSA key used for signing the GRUB2-loaded components (see above) are hashed.
+These hashes are then stored in a hash-chain in the TPM chip of the target device and cannot simply be tampered with after booting.

+You can then deploy the code from [`tpm-attest/`](tpm-attest/) to a trusted OpenSSH server to securely verify the platform state after booting.
+The server will issue a request including a random nonce (see for example [`tpm-attest/doc/examples/request.json`](tpm-attest/doc/examples/request.json)).
+The client will sign the nonce and it's current PCR state *on the TPM chip* and provide back an attestation blob for the server (see for example [`tpm-attest/doc/examples/quote.json`](tpm-attest/doc/examples/quote.json).
+Only if the PCR contents contain the expected values will the shell wrapper spawn a valid shell for the client.

+This way, you can travel with zero critical information and only a travel SSH authenticationon key on your travel laptop into your destination country.
+You can then download any additional information over an encrypted and authendicated connection, however the server will only let you access this data if the device you are connecting from can prove that it is in a known-good boot chain state.

 ## Step-by-step Setup ##

 1. First, install [ArchLinux](https://www.archlinux.org/) (or one of its derivatives, such as [BlackArch](http://blackarch.org/)) on your target devices internal drive, ensure to have a separate `/boot` partition.
 Make sure that you have all your tools and your root filesystem is *ready to be frozen*.
 At this point, you should also have set up any encrypted `/home` partitions and similar.